Last updated: December 11, 2020

 While Taronga Zoo certainly has car parking areas available, the best and most convenient way to visit Taronga Zoo is actually by ferry.

-This is the only cable car in Sydney and provides excellent views of Sydney Harbour, while flying above the animals.
+This is the only cable car in Sydney and offers excellent views of Sydney Harbour, while flying above the zoo animals.

 |Circular Quay to Taronga Zoo|